learn-co-curriculum/dsc-multiple-linear-regression-in-statsmodels-v2-5/README.md

-    20.76075708082186
+    20.760757080821836

 ## Summary

 Congrats!
-You now know how to build a linear regression model with multiple predictors in both Scikit-Learn and statsmodels!
+You now know how to build a linear regression model with multiple predictors in both Scikit-Learn and Statsmodels!